Christy's 5 Favorite Things To Do in Summer:

 - Located up the Maroon Creek Valley, Pyramid Peak is one of Colorado's most classic 14,000 ft. peaks.
 A challenging climb for those looking for something more than just a hike, it offers fun 4th class scrambling and a real sense of accomplishment.
-An early start ensures you'll avoid the afternoon weather and be back in town to have a celebratory beer at the Aspen Tap Room.
+An early start ensures you'll avoid the afternoon weather and be back in town to have a celebratory beer at Aspen Tap.
 Go with a guide from Aspen Expeditions who can show you the way.

 - Bring a blanket, book, and bottle of wine and lay on the grass outside the Aspen Music Festival and School tent.
 There is absolutely nothing more relaxing than listening to the soft rustling of Aspen leaves above you and the classic notes of greats like Beethoven and Mozart.

 - Not many ski towns offer six incredible clay tennis courts open to the public - each with a stunning view of the majestic Pyramid Peak.
 Cruise to the courts on a bike path that leaves directly from town and end your match with a glass of wine on the patio of the Red Mountain Grill.
 Lessons and clinics are available all summer long.

 Christy's 5 Favorite Things To Do in Winter: